Bwa

 - Cultural Innovations

-- Innovations include unique mask designs and dance forms that have influenced broader West African artistic traditions.
+- Innovations in mask-making and dance have influenced broader West African cultural expressions.

 - Literary Works

-- Oral literature, including folktales and proverbs, is a rich aspect of Bwa cultural heritage, often shared through storytelling.
+- Oral literature, including folktales and proverbs, is a significant cultural contribution.

 - Architectural Styles